 Anyone who has been learning and applying personal productivity tools and techniques for many years will have developed some positive habits for success.
 Many of these habits are probably already habits you are practicing (or trying to follow) in your life but I’ve recently established a new habit I don’t typically see mentioned.
 This habit is one that will multiply all the others – so I wonder; does this make it the most important?

 I’ll begin by reviewing several of the common productivity/success habits typically practiced before discussing the multiplier.
-These are often discussed and recommended, and if you aren’t practicing some of these you may be better to start with these basics:
+These are often discussed and recommended, and if you aren’t practicing some of these it may be better to start with these basics.

 - reviewing your goals,